LOW TESTOSTERONE? UNDERSTANDING ITS MANY POTENTIAL CAUSES CAN HELP LEAD TO LONG LASTING SOLUTIONS

 “Consumer advocate Dr Sidney Wolfe of Public Citizen says testosterone prescriptions in the US are 17 times higher per population than in the UK overall.
 And alarmingly, a fifth of those were for the non specific symptom of ‘fatigue’ and up to 9% were for men who had normal or high levels already.
 Some are given prescriptions without even having their levels checked.
 In 2014, Public Citizen actually filed a petition with the US Food and Drug Administration (FDA) requesting a strong health warning on all drugs containing testosterone.”
 From Ann Robinson’s article in The Guardian, Testosterone Therapy: Hope or Hype?

-The problem is that in similar fashion to what we discussed when we talked about the male menopause known as ANDROPAUSE is that an entire industry has grown up around diagnosing and treating Low T; most of it having to do with male HRT --- Hormone Replacement Therapy --- in the form of supplemental prescription testosterone.
+The problem is that in similar fashion to what we discussed when we talked about the male menopause known as ANDROPAUSE is that an entire industry has grown up around diagnosing and treating low testosterone; most of it having to do with male HRT — Hormone Replacement Therapy — in the form of supplemental prescription testosterone.
 While this is certainly a viable option in some cases (emphasis on “some”), it should always be the last option.
 Why?
 Follow along as I show you.
 As a side note; if this problem pertains to you, even if you are young, make sure to read the post on Andropause.

 TESTOSTERONE PRODUCTION DIAGRAMS